comunica/comunica/packages/sparqlee/README.md

 ### Aggregates

-We provide an `AggregateEvaluator` to which you can pass the individual bindings in the stream, end ask the aggregated result back.
+We provide an `AggregateEvaluator` to which you can pass the individual bindings in the stream, and ask the aggregated result back.
 It uses Sparqlee's internal type system for operations such as `sum` and `avg`.

 ```ts
 const stream = [bindings1, bindings2, bindings3];